ibm-cloud-docs/containers/getting-started.md

 1. [Create a Virtual Private Cloud (VPC) on generation 1 compute](https://cloud.ibm.com/vpc/provision/vpc){: external} with a subnet that is located in the zone where you want to create the cluster.
 Make sure to attach a public gateway to your subnet so that you can access public endpoints from your cluster.
 This public gateway is used later on to access container images from Docker Hub.<p class="tip">Make sure that the banner at the beginning of the new VPC page is set to **Gen 1 compute**.
 If **Gen 2 compute** is set, click **Switch to Gen 1 compute**.</p>
 2. From the [{{site.data.keyword.containerlong_notm}} dashboard](https://cloud.ibm.com/kubernetes/clusters){: external}, click **Create cluster**.
-3. Configure your cluster environment.
+3. Configure your VPC environment.
+   1. Select the **Standard** plan.
-   1. Select **Kubernetes** as your container platform and select the Kubernetes **version 1.16.9 or later**.
+   2. Select **Kubernetes** as your container platform and select the Kubernetes **version 1.16.9 or later**.
-   2. Select **VPC infrastructure**.
+   3. Select **VPC** for the infrastructure.
-   3. From the **Virtual Private Cloud** drop-down menu, select the VPC that you created earlier.
+   4. From the **Virtual private cloud** drop-down menu, select the VPC that you created earlier.
-   4. Fill out the cluster name and resource group.
-   5. For the **Location**, select the zone for which you created a VPC subnet earlier.
-4. Select the **2 vCPUs 4GB RAM** worker node flavor.
-5. For the number of worker nodes, enter **1**.
-6. Review the order summary to verify the estimated costs for your cluster.
+4. Configure the **Location** details for your cluster.
-7. Click **Create cluster**.
+    1. Select the **Resource group** that you want to create your cluster in.
+You cannot change the resource group later.
+If you do not select a resource group, your cluster is created in the default resource group.
+    2. Select the zones to create your cluster in.
+The zones are filtered based on the VPC that you selected, and include the subnets that you previously created.
+5. Configure your **Worker pool** setup.
+    1. If you want a larger size for your worker nodes, click **Change flavor**.
+Otherwise, leave the default **4 vCPUs / 16 GB** flavor selected.
+    2. Set how many worker nodes to create per zone, such as **1**.
+6. Review the rest of the cluster details, such as the service endpoint, cluster name, and tags.
+7. Review the **Summary**, then click **Create**.
 <br>

 The worker node can take a few minutes to provision, but you can see the progress in the **Worker nodes** tab.
 When the status reaches `Ready`, you can start working with your cluster by [deploying your first app](#deploy-app)!